Suizer98/nextjsazure/README.md

 # Nextjs app for Azure use

-This is a nextjs project that consist OpenLayer Map.
+This is a nextjs project consisting a OpenLayer Map that show beautiful windy style layer.
 The main goal of this website is to showcase complete workflow of auto deploy pipeline to Microsoft Azure platform using: